superfliege/azure-docs.de-de/articles/data-explorer/grafana.md

 ---
-title: Visualisieren von Daten über Azure Data Explorer in Grafana
+title: Visualize data from Azure Data Explorer in Grafana
-description: In diesem Artikel erfahren Sie, wie Sie den Azure Data Explorer als Datenquelle für Grafana einrichten und dann Daten aus einem Beispielcluster visualisieren.
+description: In this how-to, you learn how to set up Azure Data Explorer as a data source for Grafana, and then visualize data from a sample cluster.
 services: data-explorer
 author: orspod
 ms.author: v-orspod